 When this happens, your wage is being taxed at the maximum rate possible.
 It is possible to get the difference between that rate and the normal rate back when doing your tax return the following year.

 The Finanzamt requires of all German residents to declare any income sources, even if they are coming from abroad and have nothing to do with your life here.
 If that income was already taxed from that country, you might avoid double-taxation if it has agreed to a tax treaty with Germany.
-To find out more about this, try to research in your own language if there such a treaty.
-Keyword in German would be “Doppelbesteuerungsabkommen” , double taxation treaty.
-More info here.
+If so, you can do that by filling the Anlage AUS – Ausländische Einkünfte for your declaration.
+More info about that here.

 Absolutely, you can do a tax return for the year and months you left the country.
 The Finanzamt will transfer you the money in your foreign account if you give them all the necessary information, and a specific request to do so.
 You will very likely support the costs of the transfer on your own.